-By researching different environmental conditions and then maintaining them consistently at the optimum level during manufacturing Nortec's helped manufacturers improve yields on products such as stents, sutures, blood glucose sensors and medical dressings.
+Due to constant industry research and comparisons of different conditions to optimize Nortec’s products and services constantly, we have been able to help manufacturers improve their yields on products such as stents, sutures, blood glucose sensors and medical dressings.

-Humidity is controlled in these environments for several reasons.
-It can be because the materials being processed are moisture sensitive and any change in their moisture content intrinsically changes their composition.
-This can be a dimensional change, a chemical imbalance or simply a drying of an aqueous based element.
+The reasons humidification control is needed in these environments vary.
+Some materials used in the process may be moisture sensitive and therefore any slight change in moisture content would ultimately affect their composition.
+The result could be a dimensional change, a chemical imbalance or simply a drying of an aqueous based element.

-Humidifiers can be used to eliminate static and to suppress dust and airborne particles.
-Humidification is also used as an activating agent.
-For instance, ethylene oxide can be used as a sterilising agent but only becomes active at 70%RH or above.
+Optimizing humidification in a production facility decreases static and can be used to eliminate dust and airborne particles.
+It is also used as an activating agent.
+For instance, ethylene oxide can be used as a sterilizing agent but only becomes active at 70%RH or above.

 - Abbott Vascular, Eire